4 YEARS RANKED #1 PR FIRM IN KENTUCKY BY LOUISVILLE BUSINESS FIRST

 Mr. Gerdemann is a graduate of Southern Methodist University, a former licensed Emergency Medical Technician by the state of New York and the owner of a federally-registered trademark (Registration #3133611).

-Mr. Gerdemann serves on the Board of Directors of the American Advertising Federation, Louisville and serves on the Board of Directors for the Public Relations Society of America, Bluegrass Chapter.
+Mr. Gerdemann serves on the Board of Directors of the American Advertising Federation, Louisville and previously served on the Board of Directors for the Public Relations Society of America, Bluegrass Chapter.

 Founding Partner, RunSwitch PR (Present)